-The same goes for placing their box near a noisy appliance, like a washing machine.
-The frenetic noise may scare them off the litter box and create a fear attachment to their box that can be difficult to reverse.
+- The same goes for placing their box near a noisy appliance, like a washing machine.
+The frenetic noise may scare them off the litter box and create a fearful attachment to their box that can be difficult to reverse.

 Best places for a cat litter box

 Now that you know the places to avoid putting their box, we can look at the best places to put it.
 Before we start, we highly recommend having more than one litter box for your cat, away from each other.
 Some cats prefer to urinate and defecate in separate boxes, and having another option is also helpful in making sure that they actually use the litter box, as they always have two options.

 Also, if you have more than one cat, you’ll want one or two extra boxes, as some cats refuse to share!

 Here are a few of the best places for your cat’s litter box:

 - The best place is somewhere private, like a guest bedroom or bathroom.
 A bathroom is arguably the best area because it’s quiet and has plenty of airflow.